maxitech/daily-dashboard-extension/readme.md

-# WeatherWidget
+# Daily-Dashboard

-WeatherWidget is a modern web application that provides real-time weather updates.
+Daily-Dashboard is a modern web application that for now has a weather application that provides real-time weather updates.
 Built with TypeScript, DaisyUI, and TailwindCSS, this app allows users to search for weather conditions in any location.
 Users can also set a default location to automatically receive weather updates each time they load the application.
 The app utilizes the OpenWeatherMap API for weather data and the Geocoding API for location lookups.

 ## :computer: Try it Out!
 Currently, the application is not hosted.
 You can run it locally by following the instructions below.